-New York City might not be known for its cherry blossoms like D.C., but we’ve still got our fair share of the pretty pink buds.
-We haven’t quite hit peak bloom season yet, but with spring in full swing, we’re getting close.
+New York City might not be known for its cherry blossoms like D.C., but we’ve still got our fair share of pretty pink buds.
+We haven’t quite hit peak bloom season yet, but with spring officially here, we’re getting close.
 Ahead, we’ve rounded up the best places across the city to see cherry blossoms, from standbys like Central Park and the Brooklyn Botanic Garden to smaller spots like Sakura Park and the New York Chinese Scholar’s Garden.

 Photo by Dana Schulz/6sqft

-There are beautiful cherry blossoms throughout NYC’s backyard, and an easy way to find them is by checking out the Central Park Conservancy’s Spring Guide map.
+There are beautiful cherry blossoms throughout NYC’s backyard, and an easy way to find them is by checking out the Central Park Conservancy’s Spring Guide map and digital cherry blossom tracker.
 Hundreds of Yoshino and Kwanzan cherry trees encircle the Reservoir, but the crème de la crème is Cherry Hill.
 Located mid-park at 72nd Street, this area overlooks the Lake (with the iconic view of the San Remo in the background) and turns into a pale-pink wonderland every spring.
 Close by, on the east side at 73rd Street, is Pilgrim Hill, where you can take in “the vibrant pinks and whites of Yoshino cherry trees.”

 Photo by Dana Schulz/6sqft